UBS Group AG Sells 26,300 Shares of BlackRock MuniVest Fund, Inc. (NYSE:MVF)

-In other BlackRock MuniVest Fund news, Portfolio Manager Michael Kalinoski sold 5,660 shares of BlackRock MuniVest Fund stock in a transaction dated Monday, October 10th.
-The stock was sold at an average price of $6.67, for a total transaction of $37,752.20.
-Following the completion of the transaction, the portfolio manager now owns 2 shares of the company’s stock, valued at approximately $13.34.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Insiders own 1.00% of the company’s stock.
+In other news, Portfolio Manager Michael Kalinoski sold 5,660 shares of the firm’s stock in a transaction that occurred on Monday, October 10th.
+The shares were sold at an average price of $6.67, for a total transaction of $37,752.20.
+Following the transaction, the portfolio manager now directly owns 2 shares of the company’s stock, valued at $13.34.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Corporate insiders own 1.00% of the company’s stock.

 BlackRock MuniVest Fund, Inc is a closed-ended fixed income mutual fund launched by BlackRock, Inc It is managed by BlackRock Advisors, LLC.
 The fund invests in the fixed income markets of the United States.
 It primarily invests in investment grade, long term municipal obligations that are exempt from federal income taxes.